BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

 The design changes took approximately 34 days to complete with many of the days stretching out into long nights.
 Having spent many previous days working similar hours behind a computer, being more active was as you can imagine hard work.
 I thoroughly enjoyed myself and having been far more energetic benefitted by losing some weight.....there is still plenty more work to do there!

 I now have much more storage, taking advantage of the height inside the container.
 There is now shelving all the way round the container.
-I have added cupboard doors to some of the shelves and I have created the appearance of two rooms by adding shelving between the two walls, separating what is now a nice kitchette and the office/living room.
+I have added cupboard doors to some of the shelves and I have created the appearance of two rooms by adding shelving between the two walls, separating what is now a nice kitchenette and the office/living room.
 I have a spare PC set up for any of my guests to use and also for watching TV and taking video calls in comfort from the sofa

-I also added an extension to the sofa, turning it into a rather comforable bed, which will no doubt come in handy for those late nights doing some form of remote maintenance or important infrastructure changes.
+I also added an extension to the sofa, turning it into a rather comfortable bed, which will no doubt come in handy for those late nights doing some form of remote maintenance or important infrastructure changes.
 Yes, of course I have tested it and it really is quite comfortable

 The sink now has a much better counter, under which I have added shelves to support some drawers.
 The counter above the tumble drier and freezer has a much better finish and I can now just put kitchen items in the cupboards and on the shelves in the kitchen half of the container.